 As Wisconsin’s lead economic development agency, we’re committed to remaining transparent so the people and businesses we serve can see the results of our actions.
-Our Operations Plan for FY2014 is available online for the public.
+Our is available online for the public.
 It describes how WEDC will achieve better business development results to foster investment and job growth in Wisconsin’s economy.

 In addition to transparent planning, we are also dedicated to reporting economic development results.
 The Annual Report on Economic Development provides transparency and guides fiscal and programmatic management toward measurable and reportable results.
 Click here for the report and its complementary resources.

 Our board meetings are also open and accessible to the public.
 Additionally, we report to the Legislature to establish goals and accountability measures.

 When working with WEDC, we’ve been impressed with their responsiveness and flexibility.
 The improvements they’re making are helping

 us, and the entire business climate in Wisconsin!